-You will be placed with a ministry family in London, living and serving with them in the busy lead-up to Christmas.
-This is an opportunity to experience ministry first-hand.
+London Week is PT’s longest-running conference.
+It provides an opportunity to experience ministry first-hand as you are placed with a ministry family in London, living and serving with them in the busy lead-up to Christmas.
 Each weekday morning is spent at our central London offices where there will be time to reflect on what you’re learning, to discuss the practical implications and to be taught by Cornhill staff and other London-based ministers.

 PT Cornhill summer school

-For people who are or hope to be in any kind of Bible teaching ministry in the local church.
+For those who are or hope to be in any kind of Bible teaching ministry in the local church

 It’s an opportunity to work through some of the important principles of handling the Bible faithfully with the aim of teaching Christ with integrity.
 The week consists of some of the key elements of PT Cornhill and is taught by Cornhill lecturers.

 You can find details of the next summer school here.
 If nothing shows on that page, then the dates for the next summer school have yet to be finalised; either contact us, or come back and check in a few weeks.

 Cornhill in a day

 For those with preaching and Bible teaching responsibilities in the local church